10 Myths About the Greek God Poseidon

 The god’s hand can also be seen in more subtle ways in many of the misfortunes that befall the Greek hero.
 Soon after leaving the island of the Cyclopes, he went to Aeolia, where King Aeolus gifted Odysseus a bag of winds to speed his return home.
 But Odysseus didn’t tell his men the contents of the bag, and when they were within sight of home, Poseidon made him fall asleep, allowing for his men to grow curious and open the bag.
 The winds escaped and blasted the ships back to Aeolia.

-Odysseus eventually makes it home with the help of the Phaecians, who provided him with a ship.
+Odysseus eventually made it home with the help of the Phaecians, who provided him with a ship.
 Poseidon’s anger didn’t subside, however, and he turned his wrath onto the Phaecians.
 He waited until their ship was within sight of their city and then turned it to stone (Murgatroyd, 2015).

 References